Methylphenidate: Etymology

+The name "Ritalin" derives from Marguerite "Rita" Panizzon, the wife of Leandro Panizzon, who first synthesized the drug in 1944.
+Rita was the first person to take methylphenidate and described its effects to her husband.

 Research

+Apathy

-Methylphenidate may be effective as a treatment for apathy in Alzheimer's disease.
+Methylphenidate may be effective as a treatment for apathy in Alzheimer's disease and other conditions.
+It may also be useful in the treatment of more severe disorders of diminished motivation, like abulia and akinetic mutism.

-Replacement therapy
+Schizophrenia

+Methylphenidate has been shown to reduce rates of hospitalization in patients with schizophrenia, although repeated, elevated doses can provoke psychosis.

+Addiction

 Methylphenidate has shown some benefits as a replacement therapy for individuals who are addicted to and dependent upon methamphetamine.
 Methylphenidate and amphetamine have been investigated as a chemical replacement for the treatment of cocaine addiction.
-Its effectiveness in treatment of cocaine, psychostimulant addiction or psychological dependence has not been proven.
+Its effectiveness in treatment of cocaine or psychostimulant addiction or psychological dependence has not been proven.

+Social anxiety

+Methylphenidate has been reported to be effective in the treatment of social anxiety disorder in people who are comorbid for both this condition and attention deficit hyperactivity disorder (ADHD) in small preliminary clinical studies and case reports.